fb-appetizers/Give4Friends/README.md

 - [ ] Redesign profile page (self and other)- Jessica
 - [x] Make floating button solid - Hana
 - [x] Change settings icon - Jessica
-- [ ] Push Notifications
-- [ ] Compression for Parse - Babu
 - [ ] Settings - Jessica eventually
 - [x] Enter credit card info (make a note that it should be fake) - Hana
 - [x] Recommended charities - Jessica
-- [ ] Add amount to history
+- [x] Add amount to history
-- [ ] Transaction History of friendss
+- [x] Transaction History of friendss

 Stretch:
 - [ ] Unlike a charity from your profile
 - [ ] on your profile you can search for charities to add
-- [ ] show past friends in friends search
+- [x] show past friends in friends search
 - [ ] connect to fb fundraiser API
 - [ ] comments on transactions
 - [ ] comments on charities